stevegt/promisebase/x/layers.md

 ## Directory tree layer

-The directory tree layer builds on top of hashkv and ref to manage the import and export of directory trees.
-It handles the logic for:
+The directory tree layer builds on top of hashkv and ref to manage the import and export of files and directory trees.
+It handles the logic
+for:

 - Importing a directory structure from the filesystem
+- Importing changes to an existing stored directory tree
-- storing each file via the streaming layer, including POSIX metadata
+- Storing each new or changed file via the streaming layer, including POSIX metadata
-- storing directory tree nodes via the streaming layer, including POSIX metadata
+- Storing new or changed directory tree nodes via the streaming layer, including POSIX metadata
+- Showing differences between two stored directory trees
+- Showing differences between a stored directory tree and the filesystem
+- Filtering and ignoring files during import or comparison based on .gitignore-style patterns
+- Listing the contents of a stored directory tree, including POSIX metadata
 - Exporting a stored directory tree back to the filesystem, including POSIX metadata
+- Extracting a single file from a stored directory tree to stdout
+- Extracting a single file from a stored directory tree back to the filesystem, including POSIX metadata

 The directory tree layer supports operations such as:

+- DiffTree(treeCID1, treeCID2 string, options DiffOptions) ([]DiffEntry, error)
+- DiffFS(treeCID string, path string, options DiffOptions) ([]DiffEntry, error)
-- ImportDir(path string) (cid string, error)  XXX
+- Import(path string) (cid string, error)
+- List(cid string, options ListOptions) ([]DirEntry, error)
+- Cat(cid string) (io.Reader, error)
+- Export(cid string, path string) error

+## VCS layer

+The VCS layer builds on top of the directory tree and streaming layers to provide version control functionality.
+It handles the logic for:

+- Committing changes to a directory tree, creating a new tree object that references the previous tree and includes metadata such as author, timestamp, and commit message
+- Creating and managing branches and tags as refs that point to specific commit objects
+- Merging branches and resolving conflicts
+- Viewing the history of commits, including metadata and diffs between trees
+- Checking out a specific commit, branch, or tag to restore the directory tree to that state

+The VCS layer supports operations such as:

+- Commit(treeCID string, message string, author string, parents []string) (commitCID string, error)
+- Branch(name string, commitCID string) error
+- Tag(name string, commitCID string) error
+- Merge(branch1 string, branch2 string) (commitCID string, error)
+- Log(ref string, options LogOptions) ([]CommitEntry, error)
+- Checkout(ref string, path string) error

 ## High-Level Database (db) Layer